Fireworks Safety Tips

 Following the above safety precautions can help prevent injuries to the person lighting the fireworks and any bystanders.
-If an accident does happen, Dr. Pomerantz suggests a few guidelines for judging whether an injury needs at-home treatment or professional medical help.
-For injuries that involve the eyes, head, limbs, or smoke inhalation, seek immediate medical attention.
+If an accident does happen that involves a burn, use the instructions below for treating minor burns.
+For severe burns and injuries that involve the eyes, head, limbs, or smoke inhalation, seek professional medical attention right away.

-- Removing all clothing that is burned to prevent further damage to the skin
+- Remove all clothing that is burned to prevent further damage to the skin

-- Soaking a towel in cool water and applying directly to the affected area (or soak the skin in cool water)
+- Soak a towel in cool water and apply directly to the affected area (or soak the skin in cool water)

-- Avoiding ice; it can damage the skin further
+- Avoid ice; it can damage the skin further

-- Cleaning the wound with soap and water
+- Clean the wound with soap and water

-- Applying triple antibiotic ointment for burns with blisters or deeper, followed by non-adhesive sterile dressing or bandage
+- Apply triple antibiotic ointment for burns with blisters or deeper, followed by non-adhesive sterile dressing or bandage

 - Control pain with ibuprofen or acetaminophen